 I. RATIONALE II.
 VISION III.
 MISSION IV.
 STRATEGIC GOALS AND THE AICHI BIODIVERSITY TARGETS V. IMPLEMENTATION, MONITORING, REVIEW AND EVALUATION VI.
-SUPPORT MECHANISMS The key elements of the new Strategic Plan are summarized below.
-To view the full text, consult the annex to decision X/2.
-I. RATIONALE
+SUPPORT MECHANISMS

 The rationale for the new plan is that biological diversity underpins ecosystem functioning and the provision of ecosystem services essential for human well-being.
 It provides for food security, human health, the provision of clean air and water; it contributes to local livelihoods, and economic development, and is essential for the achievement of the Millennium Development Goals, including poverty reduction.